bdietz/dlf-checklist/PITCHME.md

 Atul Gawande, [Checklist Manifesto](http://atulgawande.com/book/the-checklist-manifesto/)

 Note: The initial draft was much more detailed than the latest version.
-After reviewing with other committee members, we decided to move some checklist items into comments that liaisons could refer to when meeting with researchers to discuss implementing the checklist.
-The staff full-edit is annotated; the annotations are not visible in the public, read-only view.
-The result is that we have one canonical copy, not two.
+After reviewing the document with other committee members, we decided to move some items into comments that liaisons could refer to when meeting with faculty to discuss implementing the checklist.
+The staff full-edit version contain annotations that are not visible in the public, read-only view.
+The result is that we have one canonical copy to manage.
 ---
 @title[Additional work]
 ### Ongoing and future work
 - Contacting researchers
-  - Research Admin Data and Reporting follow up
 - Web presence
 - Promotion to community
-Note: edit
+Note: We have identified three researchers whose DMPs we reviewed and whose applications were funded.
+Future work includes contacting and meeting them to discuss how they might use the checklist.
+We also need to establish a better web presence for the tool, and promote it to the community.
 ---
 @title[Campus Support]
 ### Campus Support
 - [IRB Submission Guidance page](https://sites.textiles.ncsu.edu/research/data-mangagement)
 - [College of Textiles Research Resources site](https://sites.textiles.ncsu.edu/research/data-mangagement)
+Note: To that end our IRB and College of Textiles are both sharing the checklist from their sites.
 ---
- @title[Monitoring]
-### Monitoring use
-Note: NCSU link shortener, one way to track; additional web tracking via Google Analytics
----
-@title[Going live]
-### Soliciting feedback
-Note: edit
----
 @title[Thanks]
 http://go.ncsu.edu/post-award_dmpchecklist <br>
 <img src="assets/ccpd.png" alt="Bertha" width="200px" height="70px"><br>
 Feedback: library_datamanagement@ncsu.edu
+Note: And here's the link again.
+It's go.ncsu.edu/post-award_dmpchecklist.
+Please review it if you're interested and let us know what you think.
+Thanks!